 CrowdStreet: A way for accredited investors to invest in individual real estate opportunities mostly in 18-hour cities.
 18-hour cities are secondary cities with lower valuations, higher rental yields, and potentially higher growth due to job growth and demographic trends.

-I’ve personally invested $810,000 in real estate crowdfunding across 18 projects to take advantage of lower valuations in the heartland of America.
-My real estate investments account for roughly 50% of my current passive income of ~$380,000.
+I've personally invested $954,000 in real estate crowdfunding across 18 projects to take advantage of lower valuations in the heartland of America. $300,000 of the amount is invested with Fundrise because I like diversified funds.

 Best Way To Track You Net Worth

-The easiest way to track you net worth is with Personal Capital, the best free financial tool online today.
-I’ve used Personal Capital to track my net worth, analyze my investments, check for excessive fees, and plan for retirement since 2012.
+The easiest way to track you net worth is with Empower, the best free financial tool online today.
+I've used Empower to track my net worth, analyze my investments, check for excessive fees, and plan for retirement since 2012.

 All you’ve got to do is sign up, link up your financial accounts, and then you can see everything in one place.
 There’s no rewind button in life.
 Stay on top of your finances today.